BlastWind/unfooling_blog/_posts/2025-01-28-verifying-parsers.md

 In the second, they are parser combinators.
 These two forms have very different backgrounds, but they are dual.

 Researchers are interested in similar properties:
-- For parser generators, researchers verify that the parser generator is sound, complete, and unambiguous.
+1. For parser generators, researchers verify that the parser generator is sound, complete, and unambiguous.
-- For parser combinators, researchers verify that the combinators are total, prefix-secure, and satisfy roundtrip (for binary parsing).
+2. For parser combinators, researchers verify that the combinators are total, prefix-secure, and satisfy roundtrip (for binary parsing).

 I start this review with an intro to formal methods, then I explain traditional parser generation.
 Finally, I dive into the source code and present what the verification code looks like under the hood.
-In particular, I show how to prove that the [Vermillion](https://github.com/slasser/vermillion) LL(1) parser generator, written in Coq, is unambiguous.
+In particular, I show how to prove that the [Vermillion](https://github.com/slasser/vermillion) LL(1) parser generator, written in Rocq, must not parse left-recursive grammars.
-In the next post in the series, I explain parser combinators and show how the [Vest](https://github.com/secure-foundations/vest) library proves roundtrip for specific binary parser combinators.
+In the next post, I explain parser combinators and show how the [Vest](https://github.com/secure-foundations/vest) library proves roundtrip for specific binary parser combinators.

 This post is meant for everyone.
 If you have experience in Coq, you should be able to understand the concept of abstract, inductive specification that I keep repeating in the verification section.